by J.A. Strawn

 “It was your idea to go to a bar on Sunday.
 Not that I mind,” he laughed a bit to lighten the mood.
-Harrison wasn’t sure what to make of his father’s strange mood.
-He was starting to see it in his face as well, the tired lines, the stubble, and a rumpled shirt to top it off.
-Dr. Bruce Johnstone was a respected physician before mama passed away.
+Harrison wasn’t sure what to make of his father’s strange behavior.
+He was starting to see it in the older man's face as well; the tired lines, the stubble, and a rumpled shirt to top it off.
+Dr. Bruce Johnstone was a respected physician before Mama passed away.
 His phone buzzed on the table as a text from his sister, Marcy, came through.

 “You know, Marcy and I were talking about it and think maybe you need some time off.
 She even mentioned you could see a doctor, you know what kind.
 To help.
 I mean--"

 "--Not another word!"
 Bruce interrupted his son and grabbed his hand, squeezing hard.
 Bruce’s face turned bright pink beneath his cheeks covered in silvery stubble.
 He was trying to hold the anger inside for the sake of propriety and for the sake of his soul.

 “You forget yourself, son.
 Don’t you forget.
 I am trying to tell you, on this Sunday, that you need to consider some things for the…the day of judgement.”
 Bruce’s posture straightened up with each righteous word.

 “Yes, sir,” Harrison said.
 He glanced around the room.
 Nobody paid them any attention, much to his relief.
 Then someone shouted, “Can I get an Amen!”
 He wanted to laugh along with the giggles and snorts he heard at the next table, but the bones and tendons of his hand hurt in his father’s powerful grip.